 Below, you’ll find a handy guide on what to look out for when you’re in the market for the best river fishing kayaks.

 First, you need to look at the conditions of the river(s) you’ll most likely be fishing on.

 Lazy rivers and slow watercourses will require a different approach to that of whitewater rapids and fast moving currents.
-Read on to discover exactly what they are.

 Type of Kayak

 Much like rivers, kayaks come in several classes, and choosing the best river fishing kayak can be a headache to the uninitiated.